gauxs/sysd/storage/how_to_choose_storage.md

       - version vectors are sent from the database replicas to clients when values are read, and need to be sent back to the database when a value is subsequently written.
 (Riak encodes the version vector as a string that it calls causal context.)
 The version vector allows the database to distinguish between overwrites and concurrent writes.

-4. Understanding partitioning and its strategies Partitioning of HashKey:
+4. Understanding partitioning and its strategies
+   Two ways of partitioning:
+     - By key range: Downside of key range partitioning is that certain access patterns can lead to hot spots.
+     - By Hash of key Because of this risk of skew and hot spots, many distributed datastores use a hash function to determine the partition for a given key.

+   Partitioning of HashKey:

      - For partitioning purposes, the hash function need not be cryptographically strong.
 Example: Cassandra and MongoDB use MD5, and Voldemort uses the FowlerNoll–Vo function